LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Euclid-numbers.md

 }
 ```

-[Ruben Westerberg](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-012/ruben-westerberg/perl6/ch-1.p6) built successively three infinite lists: one of prime numbers, one of primorials (using the same `[\*]` operator as I did in my last solution), and  one of Euclid numbers.
+[Ruben Westerberg](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-012/ruben-westerberg/perl6/ch-1.p6) built successively three infinite lists: one of prime numbers, one of primorials (using the same `[\*]` triangular reduction operator as I did in my last solution), and one of Euclid numbers.
 His program finally loops over the infinite array of Euclid numbers, exits the loop when the current number is not prime, and prints its value out with a `LAST` phaser.

 ``` Perl6
 my @p=(0..*).grep: *.is-prime;